coder-jkb/ML-Model-Builder/README.md

 1. Add data
 2. Do Exploratory Data Analysis and Preprocessing
-3. Apply ML algorithms or use AutoML
+3. Select ML algorithms or use AutoML
-4. Predict
+4. Sit back and watch the performance
 5. Deploy

 ---